Parulshandilya/NBA/README.md

 ### Upload POList
+Faculty has to upload file in the format as mentioned on the page.The next page will lead to correlation matrix upload.
  <p align="center">
   <img src="https://github.com/Parulshandilya/NBA-Accreditition-Report-Generation/blob/master/images/POList.png" width="500" title="hover text">
 </p>

 ### Upload Marks
+Faculty has to upload file in the format as mentioned on the page.There is an example corresponding to marks list.Click on upload button to upload marks list and you will be directed to next page to upload CO/AC.
  <p align="center">
   <img src="https://github.com/Parulshandilya/NBA-Accreditition-Report-Generation/blob/master/images/marks.png" width="500" title="hover text">
 </p>